Sekilsgs2/ELRS_3.2.0_E28-2G4T27SX__AS_TX/README.md

 This is ELRS 3.2.0 for Ebyte E28-2G4T27SX as TX module - connecting to opentx radio as internal module with full duplex only!

-This module have HT32F52342 MCU 48Mhz Cortex M0+.
+This module have HT32F52342 MCU 48Mhz Cortex M0+ and SX1280 lora.

 GPIO's -
 PB2 - TX_EN